Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 /dev/sdx2       139264 186667   47404 23,2M 83 Linux
 ```

-in this case the device name is `/dev/sdx` **but be aware, in next steps
+In this case the device name is `/dev/sdx`, **but be aware, in the next steps,
-replace `/dev/sdx` with right device name on your platform or else you can
+replace `/dev/sdx` with the right device name on your platform, or else you can
-damage your system!.**
+damage your system!**

 * From where you ran image build type.